Serious Sam 4

 Serious Sam 4 is a 2020 first-person shooter developed by Croatian studio Croteam and published by Devolver Digital.
 It is part of the Serious Sam series and a prequel to Serious Sam 3: BFE.
-The game was announced in April 2018, originally as Serious Sam 4: Planet Badass, was released in September 2020 for Microsoft Windows and Stadia, followed by PlayStation 5 and Xbox Series X/S ports in December 2021.
+The game was announced in April 2018, originally as Serious Sam 4: Planet Badass, and was released in September 2020 for Microsoft Windows and Stadia, followed by PlayStation 5 and Xbox Series X/S ports in December 2021.
 A standalone expansion, Serious Sam: Siberian Mayhem, was released in January 2022.

 Gameplay

 As in other entries in the series, Serious Sam 4 involves fighting against massive hordes of enemies in large areas.
 Enemies either attack close range or from a distance.

 The player does not have a weapon limit, and is able to carry an infinite amount, such as shotguns, a minigun, grenade launcher and sniper.
 Reloading returns from Serious Sam 3: BFE, but the weapons have been adjusted, making this less of a necessity.
 The knife from the Encounters returns, replacing the sledgehammer.

 Many new additions are present in Serious Sam 4, mainly a skill tree, side quests and gadgets.
-The skill tree, which is progressed by finding objects called Syrian Artefacts of Might (S.A.Ms), can enable multiple skills such as dual wielding any weapon, riding enemies or using signs as weapons.
+The skill tree, which is progressed by finding objects called Sirian Artefacts of Might (S.A.Ms), can enable multiple skills such as dual wielding any weapon, riding enemies or using signs as weapons.
 Only 10 S.A.Ms are present within the game, making it impossible to fill out the tree in a playthrough, and as such the player can unlearn a skill, restoring the point and losing the benefits of the skill.
 Side quests are optional objectives that reward the player with items and weapons.
 Gadgets are smaller items which range from support items that can induce temporary buffs to the player to offensive ones such as crystallised black holes that suck up all enemies nearby.
 Another addition are weapon mods, which unlock alternate fire modes for certain weapons.

 Vehicles play a larger part in the game than other entries, as multiple levels have the player use vehicles to traverse some environments.
 Players can also pilot multiple mechs that appear throughout the game, which are armed with machine guns and rocket launchers.
 Unlike other vehicles, mechs cannot be exited once entered.